aakash94/Reward-Based-Epsilon-Decay/index.md

 This is where exploration comes in.
 When a agent explores it does not necessarily act to the best of its knowledge, instead it explores different options available, dictated by some exploration strategy.

-What good is trying to know about what's behind every door if one never makes use of that information.
+What good is trying to know about what's behind every door if one never makes use of that information?

 ## Epsilon Greedy